sqlitecloud/docs/src/pages/docs/commands/disable-user.md

 ## Description

-The DISABLE USER command is used to disable (and not remove) a specified username from the system.
+The DISABLE USER command disables a specified username from the system (it does not remove it).
-After command execution the user specified in the **username** argument will be no longer able to log-into the system.
+After command execution, the user specified in the **username** argument can no longer log into the system.

 ## Return